1.0 Introduction

 The percentage of your Azure assets that are quantum safe.

-Total number of vulnerable keys out of the overall Azure keys.
+Total number of Vulnerable keys out of the overall Azure keys.

-Total number of vulnerable services out of the overall Azure services.
+Total number of Vulnerable services out of the overall Azure services.

 NOTE